Access the District of Oregon's CM/ECF System here.

 The District utilizes a Case Management and Electronic Case Files ("CM/ECF") system that was developed by the Judiciary.
 For attorneys, it is an electronic intake counter and service agent.
 For the public, it facilitates research of court records via PACER.
 It is important to become familiar with both systems if you want to interact effectively with the courts.

 Any member of the public may sign up for a PACER account by visiting the PACER Website.
 Electronic access to the Court's written opinions is free of charge.
 A written opinion is defined as "any document issued by a judge or judges of the court, sitting in that capacity, that sets forth a reasoned explanation for a court's decision."
 When you access a case record, you may select a "Written Opinions Report" under the Reports menu to identify written opinions in that case.
 Pleadings, motions, and other documents may be accessed for a fee: retrieval of such information is charged at $0.10 (ten cents) per page.
 No charge is owed until a PACER user accumulates $15 or more of fees in a given quarter.
-A full breakdown of the District's
+A full breakdown of the District's is available.

 See the CM/ECF User Manual to learn more about e-filing and system options.
 The PACER Website has Electronic Case Filing Tutorials and eTraining.
 The District of Oregon has additional training materials here.